The World of the Married

-The World of the Married (Korean: 부부의 세계) is a 2020 South Korean television series starring Kim Hee-ae, Park Hae-joon, and Han So-hee.
+The World of the Married (Korean: 부부의 세계) is a South Korean television series starring Kim Hee-ae, Park Hae-joon, and Han So-hee.
 Based on BBC One's drama series Doctor Foster written by Mike Bartlett, it tells a story of a married couple whose betrayal of one another leads to a whirlwind of revenge, grief, forgiveness and healing.
 It aired on JTBC on Fridays and Saturdays from March 27 to May 16, 2020.

-The series is the highest-rated drama in Korean cable television history, overtaking Sky Castle with its final episode reaching a nationwide rating of 28.371%.
+With its final episode reaching a nationwide rating of 28.371%, the series became the highest-rated drama in Korean cable television history, overtaking Sky Castle.
 It also recorded the highest average rating for a drama on cable television, with an average rating of 18.829%.
 Although the series was criticized for its portrayal of sex and violence, it received critical acclaim for its screenplay, direction and acting performances, with Mo Wan-il winning Best Director and Kim Hee-ae winning Best Actress at the 56th Baeksang Arts Awards.

-Synopsis
+Plot

-Ji Seon-u (Kim Hee-ae), a revered family medicine doctor and associate director at Family Love Hospital in Gosan, South Korea, is married to an aspiring director Lee Tae-oh (Park Hae-joon), with whom she has a son, Lee Jun-yeong (Jeon Jin-seo).
-Seon-u thinks her family is perfect until she finds out that Tae-oh is having an affair with another woman named Yeo Da-kyung (Han So-hee).
+Ji Seon-u (Kim Hee-ae), a revered family medicine doctor and associate director at Family Love Hospital in Gosan, South Korea, believes she has a perfect life with her aspiring director husband Lee Tae-oh (Park Hae-joon) and their son Lee Jun-yeong (Jeon Jin-seo).
+However, her world shatters when she discovers Tae-oh's affair with the young and attractive Yeo Da-kyung (Han So-hee).
+Shocked and betrayed, Seon-u decides to divorce and meticulously plans her revenge.

+After the divorce, Seon-u identifies Tae-oh's financial status and puts him on the verge of bankruptcy, revealing his affair to Da-kyung's parents.
+Tae-oh and Da-kyung eventually get married, but Tae-oh's dishonest behavior and lies destabilize their relationship.
+Seon-u tries to reorganize her life and restore her relationship with her son, Jun-yeong.
+However, Tae-oh is still obsessed with Seon-u and tries to ruin her life.
+Eventually, Tae-oh ends up in a catastrophe and also breaks up with Da-kyung.

+The drama ends with Seon-u overcoming her wounds and getting back on her feet.